-How Indian business leaders can get moving on the digital agenda.
+How Indian business leaders can get moving on the digital transformation agenda.

 Today Indian executives are increasingly concerned about the implications of digital for their business but are struggling to gain the necessary traction to move toward true digital transformation.